gi-bielefeld/plast/README.md

    We want to search three queries stored in *myQueries.q* (one query per line) within the graph *someGraph.{gfa,bfg_colors,idx}* (see Example 1).

-   Assuming we are only interested in alignments to sequences which appear in genomic sequences of *genomeAssemblyA.fasta*, *genomeAssemblyB.fasta* and *genomeReadsC.fasta*.
+   Assuming we are only interested in alignments to genomic sequences of either *genomeAssemblyA.fasta*, *genomeAssemblyB.fasta* or *genomeReadsC.fasta*.
 In the context of a colored de-Bruijn graph, sequences from these input files each have their own color in the graph.
 We have to specify the colors in a search set file (`-s mySearchSet.txt`):

    ```
    PLAST Search -i someGraph -q myQueries.q -s mySearchSet.txt